Questions? AskAuckland

 Examines cultural and historical variations in how societies understand and experience the human body.
 The focus will be primarily on social, historical, and political-economic approaches.
 Topics such as labour, sport, health, illness, sexuality, gender, and religious ritual will be considered.
 Explores the cultural construction and social experience of the human body in a diverse range of settings.

-Prerequisite: ANTHRO 100 or 30 points in Anthropology
+Prerequisite: 30 points in Anthropology

 Restriction: ANTHRO 354